matthew-hale/note/readme.md

-# Note
+# What is Note?
-A simple tool that interacts with a notes directory, and parses notes based on tags to show you relevant notes.
+Note is a simple tool that interacts with a notes directory, and parses notes based on tags to show you relevant notes.

 ## Features